cuongnb14/django-admin-extended/README.rst

 **auto_register_model_admin(default_model_admin_class=DefaultModelAdmin, ignore_models=[]):**
 This function will automatic register admin for all unregistered model

-- default_model_admin_class: DefaultModelAdmin will list all fields of model in change list page, you can custom your model admin and pass to this param
+- default_model_admin_class: DefaultModelAdmin will list all fields (exclude TextField) of model in change list page, you can custom your model admin and pass to this param
 - ignore_models: list model you don't want auto register. specify by <app_label>.<model_name>.
 Eg: 'users.user'